martinlindhe/gohash/cmd/hasher/README.md

-## About
+# About

-hasher is a command line tool to calculate hashes from stdin or files
+`hasher` is a command line tool to calculate hashes from stdin or files

-## Usage
+## Installation

+    go get -u github.com/martinlindhe/gohash/cmd/hasher

 ### Hash from stdin